Description

 Tried: Using the raw first-decode output steghide:cEF6endvcmQ= as the steghide passphrase directly

-Passing the entire string including the colon and the second base64 blob as the passphrase produces a steghide decryption failure because the actual passphrase is only the decoded value of the second segment.
-The colon is a delimiter between the tool name and the encoded passphrase, not part of the secret itself.
+Passing the whole string, colon and second base64 blob included, makes steghide fail, because the passphrase is only the decoded value of that second segment.
+The colon is a delimiter between tool name and encoded passphrase, not part of the secret.

 Tried: Trying base64 -d on the original comment string and stopping after a single decode